 Who We Are

-	The American Society of Retina Specialists is the largest retinal organization in the world, representing over 2400 members in all 50 US states, the District of Columbia, Puerto Rico, and over 55 countries.
+The American Society of Retina Specialists is the largest retinal organization in the world, representing over 2400 members in all 50 US states, the District of Columbia, Puerto Rico, and 53 countries.

 ASRS Mission Statement

 The mission of the American Society of Retina Specialists is to provide a collegial open forum for education, to advance the understanding and treatment of vitreoretinal diseases, and to enhance the ability of its members to provide the highest quality of patient care.

 The American Society of Retina Specialists (ASRS) is a non-profit corporation, which provides a scientific forum to promote the advancement of vitreoretinal diseases and surgery.
 It operates for educational, scientific and literary purposes.
 The overall goal of the ASRS CME Program is to provide CME activities that will address the professional practice gaps of our members by offering activities that aid in enhancing our participants’ competence in the field of vitreoretinal diseases and surgery.

 The ASRS CME efforts are primarily focused on our society’s current members as well as potential new members.
 Members of the American Society of Retina Specialists have completed 1 or more years of a vitreoretinal disease fellowship and are engaged in an active retinal specialty practice or are a member-in-training in a vitreoretinal fellowship program.

 To accomplish the goals of the ASRS CME Program, the ASRS offers live courses and meetings, in varying formats and content.